-AIMS works with the not-for-profit sector, including the Great Barrier Reef Foundation (GBRF), and several international philanthropic organisations such as Vulcan Inc. and the Bertarelli Foundation as well as Australia's Minderoo Foundation.
-The GBRF is a leading charity that brings together business, science, government and philanthropy for the benefit of the reef.
-AIMS works in close association with the GBRF in a number of fora and advisory bodies, including the Reef 2050 Plan Advisory Committee, and has a representative on the GBRF's International Science Advisory Panel.
+AIMS works with the not-for-profit sector, including national and international philanthropic organisations such as Australia's Minderoo Foundation, the Great Barrier Reef Foundation and Vulcan Inc. The GBRF aims to bring together business, science, government and philanthropy for the benefit of the reef.
+AIMS works in close association with the GBRF in a number of fora and advisory bodies, and has a representative on the GBRF's International Science Advisory Panel.